temporalio/documentation/docs-src/strongly-typed-errors/schedule-activity-duplicate-id.md

   - strongly-typed
 ---

-This error indicates that the Activity Id is already in use.
+The Workflow Task failed because the Activity Id is already in use.

+Check your code to see if you've already specified the same Activity Id in your Workflow.
 Enter another Activity Id, and try running the Workflow Task again.